Candy spent her life being trodden on by her parents, brother, “friends” and strangers.

 Candy didn’t realise the significance of the book when she first found it.
 It was full of dust and lying flat behind a book on ancient architecture.
 It looked simple enough, “Hypnosis Spells” written in white across the grey background.
 It looked very old, in fact the grey wasn’t the original color she discovered when opening it after blowing away the dust.
 The front and back sleeves had what was left of the picture of clouds and birds against a grey sky.
 She slipped the book into her backpack and wound her way to the library entrance trying to look inconspicuous.
 She often “borrowed” books, returning them once she had finished.

 Candy walked slowly home even though she was excited to start reading.
 Her parents were there and her horrid brother Harold.
-He was mean to her, pulling her hair and pinching her, gave way to slaps on her bottom as she got older.
+He was mean to her, pulling her hair and pinching her, which gave way to slaps on her bottom as she got older.
 He had never had a kind word to share with her.
-She hated it and hated him but couldn’t avoid him.
+She hated it and hated him yet couldn’t avoid him.

 “It’s about bloody time” her mother complained as soon as she walked in.
 “Go do your chores and come and help me with dinner.”
 Candy knew better than to argue.
 She hid the book under her dusty boots knowing that it’s the last place Harold would look for anything.
 He loved going through her stuff and she often found sticky fingermarks on her books and homework.
 Once she even found a dried booger and just threw the book away, feeling sick.